ShathaAlrayyani/django_snacks/README.md

 8000

-DATABASE_URL - URL to the running Postgres instance/db

-How to initialize/run your application (where applicable) e.g. python main.py
+How to initialize/run your application?

-How to use your library (where applicable)
-Tests
-How do you run tests?
-Any tests of note?
-Describe any tests that you did not complete, skipped, etc
+python manage.py runserver